Decorated christmas tree with gifts and star

 • A funny or beautiful mug ($10-15) - Paired with a bag of good coffee or tea

-Christmas Gift Ideas for Coworkers
+Christmas Wish List Ideas for Coworkers

 Coworker gifts should be professional, thoughtful, and budget-conscious.
 Aim for $10-25 unless your office culture dictates otherwise.